Swarm - The Bugs Strike Back

 Run out of missiles?
 Me?
 Not a chance!

-So, there are two kinds of bugs in Swarm II: red ones and green ones.
+There are two kinds of bugs in Swarm II: red and green.
 The red ones are the main offensive force, making a square or rectangle in front of Bob's fortifications and pounding them with their small but numerous fireballs.
 The green ones are quite different; only one is on the screen at a time, but when it hits the edge of the screen it'll fly right off, whizzing past the top of the screen with a flurry of about five to ten bigger, faster fireballs.

 This screenie shows where the different bugs operate